saurabhaloneai/image-cap/README.md

 **Loop Through Sequence**:

-- We iterate over each time step s in the sequence (except the last one, hence seq_length - 1).
+- we iterate over each time step s in the sequence (except the last one, hence seq_length - 1).

 **Attention**:

-- At each time step, the attention mechanism computes the context vector based on the current hidden state and the image features.
+- at each time step, the attention mechanism computes the context vector based on the current hidden state and the image features.

 - Context Vector (context): It is the weighted sum of the image features
-- Attention Weights (alpha): They show the importance of each feature for the current word generation.
+- Attention Weights (alpha): it shows the importance of each feature for the current word generation.
 - alpha,context=Attention(features,h)
 - Shape of context: (batch_size, encoder_dim).

 **LSTM Cell Input**:

-- The LSTM cell takes the concatenation of the current word's embedding (embeds[:, s]) and the context vector (context).
+- the LSTM cell takes the concatenation of the current word's embedding (embeds[:, s]) and the context vector (context).

-- Concatenation: This combines the current word information and the relevant image features.
+- concatenation: This combines the current word information + relevant image features.

-- Shape of lstm_input: (batch_size, embed_size + encoder_dim).
+- shape of lstm_input: (batch_size, embed_size + encoder_dim).

 **LSTM Cell Update**:

 - The LSTM cell updates the hidden and cell states based on its input.

-- h,c=LSTMCell(lstm_input,(h,c))
+- `h,c = LSTMCell(lstm_input,(h,c))`

-- Shape of h and c: (batch_size, decoder_dim).
+- Shape of `h and c` : `(batch_size, decoder_dim)`.

 **Output Generation**:

-- The hidden state h is passed through a dropout layer and then through the fully connected layer self.fcn to generate the output scores for the next word.
+- The hidden state h is passed through a dropout layer and then through the fully connected layer `self.fcn` to generate the output scores for the next word.

 - Output (output): It contains the logits for each word in the vocabulary.

 - output=fcn(drop(h))

 - Shape of output: (batch_size, vocab_size).

 **Storing Predictions and Attention Weights**:

 - The output logits are stored in preds at the current time step s.

 - The attention weights alpha are stored in alphas for each time step.

 **Return**: